open-rsx/rsb-manual/examples-basic.rst

 -----------------------------

-To receive data asynchronously, a :term:`listener` object has to be created for the :term:`scope` from which :term:`event` s should be received.
-Then, individual :term:`event` s are received automatically and in parallel to the execution of the program.
-For each received :term:`event`, a user-supplied callback function (a :term:`handler` in
-|project| terminology) is executed to process the :term:`event`.
+To receive data asynchronously, a :term:`listener` object has to be created for the :term:`scope` from which :term:`events <event>` should be received.
+Then, individual :term:`events <event>` are received automatically and in parallel to the execution of the program.
+For each received :term:`event`, a user-supplied callback function (a :term:`handler` in |project| terminology) is executed to process the :term:`event`.

 .. container:: receive-data-async-multi